-There has long been a practice of holding employees accountable for any errors that might occur, but this isn’t really fair, as these workers must do the best they can within a system, and with the tools they’re given.
+There has long been a practice of holding employees accountable for any errors that might occur; but this isn’t really fair, because these workers must do the best they can within a system; and with the tools they’re given.
 If the system or the tools are inadequate, employees cannot be held accountable.
 In other words, they cannot be expected to succeed forever in a system where they’re set up for failure.

 Why is Just Culture Necessary?